bytedance/g3/g3proxy/doc/configuration/resolvers/hickory.rst

 **optional**, **type**: u32

 Maximum TTL for positive responses.
+It should be longer than *positive_min_ttl*.

 **default**: 3600